sirfredrick/VivaldiRedirect/README.md

 ![Vivaldi Redirect](icon.png)

+I've archived this repository since I no longer maintain this extension.
+You can use [Redirector](https://chromewebstore.google.com/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd) to achieve the same functionality and add other redirects of your choosing.
+Email me at sirfredrickdev@vivaldi.net if you have any questions about setting up Redirector to replace Vivaldi Redirect.
+I'm grateful to everyone who enjoyed this extension!

 Vivaldi Redirect is a ~~Chrome~~ Vivaldi Extension that redirects normal web requests to their counterpart URLs from Vivaldi Browser's default bookmarks to support Vivaldi.

 ## Installation